 Some become part of the food chain and are accumulated in increasing quantities by the members of that food chain.

-So humans, more or less at the end of it, gather the most of these radioactive materials.
+So humans, more or less at the end of that, gather the most of these radioactive materials.

 Ionizing radiation is feared because it cannot be sensed with the human senses, only measured by artificial detectors like the geigerteller.